|

 Appellant in Person

-P. Bulamainaivamp; A.K.
-Bavou for Respondepondent
+P. Bulamainaivalu & A.K.
+Bavou for Respondent

 Hearing: 29th June 2001

-th July 2001
+Judgment: 6th July 2001

 JUDGMENT

 The Appellant has twelve appeals against sentence, which were heard together.
-On the 20th of February 2001 he was coed on six counts of Robberybbery with Violence, six counts of Unlawful Use of Motor Vehicle, and six counts of Larceny.
+On the 20th of February 2001 he was convicted on six counts of Robbery with Violence, six counts of Unlawful Use of Motor Vehicle, and six counts of Larceny.
 On the 22nd of February 2001 he was convicted on six further counts of Robbery with Violence, six further counts of Unlawful Use of Motor Vehicle and six further counts of Larceny.
 Each incident involved a Robbery with Violence against a taxi-driver, the taking of his vehicle, and theft of the taxi meter.
 There were twelve separate cases and the offences were all committed over a fortnight from 29th January to mid February.

 A sample of the charges is as follows in Criminal Appeal No. HAA 16 of 2001: